Academic Procedures

 Disciplinary Withdrawal: Students may be required to withdraw from the university for disciplinary reasons, having been served a major penalty by the Honor Council, Judicial Board, or administration.
 With the approval of a dean of the college, an instructor may require that a disruptive student withdraw from an individual class.

-Effect of Withdrawal, Suspension, or Dismissal: When students withdraw or are suspended or dismissed, all outstanding temporary grades (NR or I) will be converted to permanent grades based on the instructors’ assessments of work completed as of the date of withdrawal.
-Current work in progress will be dropped or changed to W (withdrawal), depending on the effective date of withdrawal.
-Students who are completing off-campus will be withdrawn after their Mary Baldwin academic record has been inactive for one calendar year from the last additions to the academic record.
+Effect of Withdrawal, Suspension, or Dismissal: When students withdraw or are suspended or dismissed, all academic work in progress is given a final grade, including W (Withdrawal), as appropriate.
+The student is neither allowed to finish "Incompletes" while on leave of absence nor to enroll in new Mary Baldwin credit work.
+All outstanding temporary grades (NR or I) will be converted to the grade of W. Current work in progress will be dropped or changed to W (withdrawal), depending on the effective date of withdrawal.

 Leaves of Absence

-Residential undergraduate students may arrange a Leave of Absence by applying to the Student Engagement Office (all other MBU students apply to their respective program director).
+Undergraduate students may arrange a Leave of Absence by working with their advisor and completing the Leave of Absence/Withdrawal form.
 A student on leave may return to Mary Baldwin University by filling out the Returning Student Application found on the main Admissions webpage.
 The student must also complete a personal statement and any additional requirements stated on their Leave of Absence Form.
 Upon re-entry, the student continues under the graduation requirements in effect at the time of original entry.
 Only one leave of up to two consecutive semesters will be granted.
 Leaves of absence are not granted in the last two weeks of the semester.
-A student who does not return at the end of the agreed leave period will be automatically withdrawn form the University and must reapply through Admissions.
+A student who does not return at the end of the agreed leave period will be automatically withdrawn from the University and must reapply through Admissions.
 Such a student must meet the criteria of the Office of Admissions and is subject to the catalog and university requirements in effect at time of re-entry.
 At the time the leave of absence is granted, all academic work in progress is given a final grade, including W (withdrawal), as appropriate.
 The student is neither allowed to finish “incompletes” while on leave of absence nor to enroll in new Mary Baldwin credit work.
 In all cases of leaves of absence, please refer to the Credit and Refund Policy section of this academic catalog for information regarding financial arrangements.
 Residential students leaving college must depart the Mary Baldwin campus within 48 hours of the official date of leave.

 Counseled Leave: In certain circumstances, the Student Engagement Office or program director may set conditions that must be met during the leave of absence in order for the student to return.
 In such a case, the student may be required to furnish information concerning those conditions for review by the Student Engagement Office or program director prior to his/her reentry to the university.